-- (1) A legibly dated U.S. Postal Service - (2) A legible mail receipt with the date of mailing stamped by the U.S. Postal Service.
+(1) A legibly dated U.S. Postal Service postmark.

+(2) A legible mail receipt with the date of mailing stamped by the U.S. Postal Service.

-- (3) A dated shipping label, invoice, or receipt from a commercial carrier. - (4) Any other proof of mailing acceptable to the Secretary of the U.S. Department of Education. - If you mail your application through the U.S. Postal Service, we do not accept either of the following as proof of mailing: - (1) A private metered postmark. - (2) A mail receipt that is not dated by the U.S. Postal Service.
+(3) A dated shipping label, invoice, or receipt from a commercial carrier.

+(4) Any other proof of mailing acceptable to the Secretary of the U.S. Department of Education.

+If you mail your application through the U.S. Postal Service, we do not accept either of the following as proof of mailing:

-If your application is postmarked after the application deadline date, we will not consider your application.
+(1) A private metered postmark.(2) A mail receipt that is not dated by the U.S. Postal Service.